Keywords

 Transitioning from the broader benefits of lactation, it is essential to delve into the underlying biological mechanisms that make these advantages possible.
 Human lactation is a complex process involving the mammary gland, hormonal regulation, and milk composition.
 The mammary gland, under the influence of estrogen, prolactin, and cortisol, undergoes lactogenesis and milk ejection (Villalpando & De Santiago, 1993).
 Prolactin, released in response to suckling, is essential for lactation, while oxytocin is involved in milk removal (McNeilly, 1977).
 Milk synthesis occurs through various mechanisms, with the composition being influenced by maternal diet and body composition (Villalpando & De Santiago, 1993).
 The process is also affected by maternal genetics, diet, and environmental factors (Lee & Kelleher, 2016).
 The onset and maintenance of lactation are regulated by endocrine changes during pregnancy and postpartum (Sadovnikova et al., 2020).
 Understanding the anatomy and physiology of lactation is crucial for supporting breastfeeding (Sriraman, 2017).

-Lactogenesis, the onset of milk production, is divided into two stages: Lactogenesis I occurs during pregnancy when the mammary gland develops the capacity to secrete milk but is inhibited by high levels of progesterone, and Lactogenesis II begins postpartum, around 2-3 days after childbirth, when the drop in progesterone levels triggers the onset of copious milk secretion (Sadovnikova et al., 2020).
-This stage is characterized by increased blood flow, oxygen, and glucose uptake by the mammary gland, essential for milk synthesis (Neville & Morton, 2001).
-The hormonal axis regulating lactation involves a finely tuned balance of various hormones, primarily prolactin and oxytocin, and their feedback mechanisms (Trott et al., 2012).
-Prolactin is synthesized and released by the anterior pituitary gland in response to the stimulation of the nipples by suckling (Trott et al., 2012).
-This stimulus is transmitted via neural pathways to the hypothalamus, where the inhibition of prolactin-inhibiting factor (dopamine) allows for the increased release of prolactin from the pituitary (Grattan, 2015).
-Prolactin is essential for the initiation and maintenance of milk production, promoting the synthesis of milk proteins, lactose, and lipids in the mammary alveolar cells (Grattan, 2015; Trott et al., 2012).
+Mammalian lactation is a hormonally regulated process involving estrogen, progesterone, prolactin, and oxytocin.
+Estrogen and progesterone prepare the mammary glands during pregnancy, while prolactin promotes milk synthesis and oxytocin triggers milk ejection during breastfeeding.
+Lactogenesis, the onset of milk production, occurs in two stages: Lactogenesis I develops during pregnancy when the mammary gland gains the capacity to secrete milk but remains inhibited by high progesterone levels, and Lactogenesis II begins about two to three days after childbirth, when the drop in progesterone triggers copious milk secretion (Sadovnikova et al., 2020).
+This stage is characterized by increased blood flow, oxygen, and glucose uptake by the mammary gland, which are essential for milk synthesis (Neville & Morton, 2001).
+The hormonal axis that regulates lactation relies on a precise balance of prolactin and oxytocin and their feedback mechanisms (Trott et al., 2012).
+Prolactin, synthesized and released by the anterior pituitary gland in response to nipple stimulation during suckling, promotes the synthesis of milk proteins, lactose, and lipids in mammary alveolar cells (Grattan, 2015; Trott et al., 2012).

 The onset and maintenance of lactation are tightly regulated by endocrine changes that occur during pregnancy and the postpartum period.
 During pregnancy, elevated levels of estrogen and progesterone prepare the mammary glands for lactation but inhibit milk secretion (Neville & Morton, 2001; Sadovnikova et al., 2020).
 Postpartum, the significant drop in progesterone levels after delivery, combined with the continued high levels of prolactin and the initiation of oxytocin release through suckling, ensures the successful transition to active milk production and ejection (Crowley, 2014).
-Understanding the intricate anatomy and physiology of lactation is crucial for supporting breastfeeding, helping healthcare providers offer better guidance and interventions to ensure successful breastfeeding and maximize health benefits for both mother and child.
+Understanding the intricate anatomy and physiology of lactation is crucial for supporting chestfeeding, helping healthcare providers offer better guidance and interventions to ensure successful chestfeeding and maximize health benefits for both mother and child.
+Understanding these hormonal and physiological mechanisms provides the foundation for exploring how environmental stressors such as climate change can interfere with lactation.

 Pathophysiology of the effects of heat on lactation

+Most available data derive from dairy cattle and rodent studies, which, while not human, provide valuable insight into shared endocrine mechanisms.
 Heat stress can impair lactation by affecting both the endocrine system and the overall physiological state of lactating mammals (Han et al., 2019).
 Elevated temperatures can lead to dehydration, which significantly impacts the body’s ability to produce and secrete milk.
 Dehydration reduces blood volume and flow to the mammary glands, thereby decreasing the supply of essential nutrients and precursors required for milk synthesis (Wheelock et al., 2010).
-This reduction in blood volume can lead to decreased renal function and reduced clearance of metabolic waste, further complicating the physiological state of the lactating animal.
+This reduction in blood volume can lead to decreased renal function and reduced clearance of metabolic waste, further complicating the physiological state of the lactating animal (Bentley, 1998; Wheelock et al., 2010).

 Additionally, heat stress can alter the hormonal balance necessary for lactation (Han et al., 2019; Wheelock et al., 2010).
 Prolactin and oxytocin levels can be disrupted by stress hormones such as cortisol, which is elevated in response to heat stress.
 Cortisol can inhibit the release of prolactin from the anterior pituitary gland, which is crucial for the synthesis of milk proteins, lactose, and lipids.
 This inhibition can lead to a significant decrease in milk volume (Rhoads et al., 2010; Ponchon et al., 2017; Syam et al., 2022).
 Moreover, cortisol can affect the release of oxytocin from the posterior pituitary gland, impairing the milk ejection reflex.
 Without adequate oxytocin, the myoepithelial cells surrounding the alveoli fail to contract effectively, reducing the efficiency of milk expulsion from the mammary glands (Haaksma et al., 2011).